KernelGamut32/cloud-accelerator-program-aws-public/week08/labs/lab02/README.md

 ```
 curl -X GET http://localhost:8080/entryResource/findByAccount/Food
 ```
+* Shift over to the second URL (for part 2 of the lab)
 * When adding the new extension for Lambda, make sure that you are in the project root
 * Use this for the SAM template:
 ```